A new mommy will sometimes wonder whether her baby has or is

 common for exclusively breastfed babies to only have 1 stool every week, so don’t worry if your baby starts pooping less after 3 weeks of age,

-this is due to the fact that breast milk is easily digested.
-Read more about normal stools for the breastfed baby.
+this is because breast milk is easily digested.
+Learn more about normal stools for the breastfed baby.

-diapers per day (24 hours) Baby’s urine should be a clear color, darker
+diapers per day (24 hours) Baby’s urine should be transparent, darker

 urine indicates that your baby is not getting in enough fluids.